 - Art.
 1. Liberty, Senior, Major, Minor, and Junior: Each team makes the playoffs. - Art.
-2. Guidelines regarding awards These are guidelines and can be changed by the WPPA Board within the season without amending the rule book.
-All Rookie players receive medals.
-All Junior and Minor players will receive the same size trophy.
-First, second and third place, based on regular season play, will be inscribed.
-All other trophies will indicate "participant".
-Major and above will receive trophies for Word Series Champion and runner up only.
-All other players will receive a Welles Park Parents Association Youth Baseball tee-shirt.
-The commissioner of each league shall determine end of season awards, subject to the approval of the President. - Art.
+2 In consultation with the Board, the commissioner of each league shall determine what trophies and end of season awards will be issued for their league. - Art.
 3. Until the League Championship, the team with the better regular season record is the "Home Team." - Art.
 4. There will be two (2) umpires for each playoff game, when available. - Art.
 5. There is no time limit in playoff games.
 Playoff games must be played until a winner is determined. - Art.
-6. In the event that a playoff game is rained out or called for darkness after it is an official game: - 6.a. and the home team is ahead, the game is over and that team wins.
-For example, if a playoff game is called during the bottom of the 6th inning and the home team is ahead 6-5, the game is over and that team wins. - 6.b. and the visiting team is ahead, and had the lead after the conclusion of the last complete inning played, the game will end and the visiting team will be deemed the winning team. - 6.c. for all scenarios other than 6.a and 6.b above, the game will be suspended at that point, and the remainder of the inning will be played at a new time and if necessary, new venue. - 6.d.
+6. In the event that a playoff game is rained out, called for darkness or reaches its time limit after it is an official game:

+6.a. and the home team is ahead, the game is over and that team wins.
+For example, if a playoff game is called during the bottom of the 6th inning and the home team is ahead 6-5, the game is over and that team wins.

+- 6.b. and the visiting team is ahead, and has the lead after the conclusion of the last complete inning played, the game will end and the visiting team will be deemed the winning team. - 6.c. for all scenarios other than 6.a and 6.b above, the game will be suspended at that point, and the remainder of the inning will be played at a new time and if necessary, new venue. - 6.d.
 After the resumption of a suspended game, the remainder of the interrupted inning shall proceed to its conclusion and, if one team is ahead, that team wins.
 After the resumption of a suspended game, the remainder of the interrupted inning shall proceed to its conclusion and, if the game is tied, the teams will continue play until a winner is determined.